pli01/ci-tool-stack/README.md

   * [ansible](ansible) roles and playbooks
   * [infra](infra) infrastructure definition

-Repositores dependencies are defined [requirements](requirements) files, and contains services and infrastructures components
+Repositores dependencies are defined in [requirements](requirements) files, and contains services and infrastructures components.
+Each services file are in other repositories
  * to build services
    * docker images
    * ansible roles and playbook to configure services